louis-heraut/dataverseuR/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)
 <!-- badges: end -->

-**dataverseuR** is a dataverse API wrapper to enhance the deposit procedure using only R variable declarations.
+**dataverseuR** is a dataverse API R wrapper to enhance the deposit procedure using only R variable declarations.

 This project was carried out for the National Research Institute for Agriculture, Food and the Environment (Institut National de Recherche pour l’Agriculture, l’Alimentation et l’Environnement, [INRAE](https://agriculture.gouv.fr/inrae-linstitut-national-de-recherche-pour-lagriculture-lalimentation-et-lenvironnement)).